blockbridge/blockbridge-kubernetes/README.md

 $ docker run -it -e BLOCKBRIDGE_API_HOST=blockbridge.mycompany.example docker.io/blockbridge/cli:latest-alpine bb account create --name kubernetes --password
 ```

-When prompted, enter the password for the new kubernetes account:
+When prompted, first enter the password for the new kubernetes account:
 ```
 Enter password:
 ```

-And authenticate to the Blockbridge controlplane as the system user:
+When prompoted, authenticate to the Blockbridge controlplane as the system user:
 ```
 Authenticating to https://blockbridge.mycompany.example/api